gridclub/GRiD-Constitution/constitution.md

 Membership shall be open to graduate students at University of Massachusetts Amherst to include Masters, Doctoral and post-Doctoral students.

-### Section B: Member Identity
+### Section B: Member Identity and Rights

 A member is defined as anyone who completes the membership form for an academic year.
 Member identity will not be released without permission.

+Members shall have the following rights:

+- Attendance of all GRiD events
+- Right to vote in officer elections
+- Right to nominate self or other eliigile persons for executive board positions
+- Right to serve in on executive board
+- Right to serve on committees
+- Right to vote in general-body referenda
+- Right to petition for amendments to the GRiD constitution

 ### Section C: Dues

 There shall be no dues.

-### Section E: Alumnus
+### Section E: Alums
-An alumnus is defined as anyone who completes the membership form and declares him/herself an alumnus.
-Alumni will have their own mailing list and will be invited to all networking and public events.
-Each alumnus may keep this status without completing subsequent membership forms until she/he request to be removed from the alumni list.
+An alum is defined as anyone who completes the membership form and declares him/herself an alum.
+Alums will have their own mailing list and will be invited to all networking and public events.
+Each alum may keep this status without completing subsequent membership forms until she/he request to be removed from the alums list.

-#### Subsection i: Honorary Alumnus
+#### Subsection i: Honorary Alumni
-Alumni who wish to remain active within the group (i.e. attend all meetings and potentially sit on the Executive Board) must complete the membership form for an academic year, declare him/herself an alumnus, and request Honorary Alumnus status.
-The Executive Board will vote on whether to grant Honorary Alumnus status for each individual who requests it, with a majority vote required for acceptance.
+Alums who wish to remain active within the group (i.e. attend all meetings and potentially sit on the Executive Board) must complete the membership form for an academic year, declare him/herself an alum, and request Honorary Alum status.
+The Executive Board will vote on whether to grant Honorary Alum status for each individual who requests it, with a majority vote required for acceptance.

+Honorary Alums shall have the following rights:

+- Attendance of all GRiD events
+- ***Right to nominate self or other eliigile persons for executive board positions***
+- Right to serve in on executive board positions in the event that no members are interested in holding the position.
+- Right to serve on committees
+- ***Right to vote in general-body referenda***
+- ***Right to petition for amendments to the GRiD constitution***

 ## ARTICLE III:  OFFICERS